 The instrument panel is minimal, which is ideal for off-road conditions, especially when you drop the bike.
 There is only an analog speedometer with a single trip meter and some warning lights.
 There is no tachometer, fuel gauge, or anything else usually associated with larger adventure bikes.

 The standard mirrors are large and will break the first time you encounter a tree or fall.
 Some smaller, lighter aftermarket mirrors would help.

 The standard DR650S is something of a blank slate.
 Modify it to suit your riding style, whether that’s a weekend trail bike, a means of transport, or a serious adventure bike.

-The only real gripes with the bike are small fuel tank and narrow, hard seat.
+The only real gripes with the bike are the small fuel tank and the narrow, hard seat.
 Fortunately, both can be taken care of with aftermarket parts.
 Even if you have to add some accessories, it is still an inexpensive bike.

 Some Setup Improvements

 - Add Handguards.
 Some handguards with an alloy backbone would be the first thing to add to save your fingers and the levers.

 - Handlebars.
 Replace the steel one with a lighter, stronger alloy handlebar with more rise, so that you have a more comfortable riding position standing up.